It is possible to be impacted by a disturbing or particularly distressing event even if you are not involved in it directly.

 Spend time outside in nature and get as much natural light as possible.

-Do things that help you to relax, feel nurturing, allow you to regain peace of mind and bring you joy.
+Do things that help you to relax, feel nurtured, allow you to regain peace of mind and bring you joy.

 After a traumatic event, you may find you want to spend more time alone.